k21971/EvilHack/doc/evilhack-changelog.md

 - Grant poison resistance to Kathryn the Ice Queen
 - New monsters: Ent, Elder Ent, Petrified Ent
 - Fix: Drow monsters aren't supposed to be able to spin webs
+- Fix: a couple bugs from commit 61f44f6 (bracers)